proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/contributing/documentation.rst

        |-- testpmd_app_ug
        |-- rel_notes
        |-- nics
-       |-- xen
        |-- ...

-The API documentation is built from `Doxygen <http://www.stack.nl/~dimitri/doxygen/>`_ comments in the header files.
+The API documentation is built from `Doxygen <http://www.doxygen.nl>`_ comments in the header files.
 These files are mainly in the ``lib/librte_*`` directories although some of the Poll Mode Drivers in ``drivers/net`` are also documented with Doxygen.

 The configuration files that are used to control the Doxygen output are in the ``doc/api`` directory.

-The user guides such as *The Programmers Guide* and the *FreeBSD* and *Linux Getting Started* Guides are generated from RST markup text files using the `Sphinx <http://sphinx-doc.org/index.html>`_ Documentation Generator.
+The user guides such as *The Programmers Guide* and the *FreeBSD* and *Linux Getting Started* Guides are generated from RST markup text files using the `Sphinx <http://sphinx-doc.org>`_ Documentation Generator.

 These files are included in the ``doc/guides/`` directory.
 The output is controlled by the ``doc/guides/conf.py`` file.